SonicOriginalSoftware/daft/README.md

 And GitLab is taking too long to implement even the most basic of features?

 Look no further.
-The Solution is here!
+The solution is here!

 # Are you full of yourself?

 Really, I'm not.
 I couldn't think of a good name and I wanted to jump straight into implementing rather than figure out what FOTM single-word trendy name would suit this system.

-# Migration to Deno

-Once Deno wraps up http2 and runs on ARM64/musl, this project will migrate to using Deno over nodejs.

 # Dogfood